playcanvas/developer.playcanvas.com/docs/user-manual/xr/ar/hit-testing.md

 ## Anchors

-Hit tests are performed against the estimation of real-world geometry, and the geometry can change if the underlying system estimation process refines the planes, meshes, or points that were hit by the hit test.
-For that reason, [Anchor][1] can be created from these hit tests, which then can be updated.
-This allows a more planted and reliable placement of the virtual objects:
+Hit tests are performed against the estimation of real-world geometry and the geometry can change if the underlying system estimation process refines the planes, meshes, or points that were hit by the hit test.
+For that reason, an [Anchor][1] can be created from these hit tests, which then can be updated.
+This allows a more planted and reliable placement of virtual objects:

 ```javascript
 // subscribe to hit test results